atokatly/portal/README.md

     + jQuery
     + Google Maps API
     + Bookeo API
+    + Stripe API

 ## Current Status
 + Business is expected to go live in September 2017.
 + The website has the Google Maps API functioning and is currently encorporating the scheduling features using the Bookeo API.
-+ Additional routes for each product feature (Puzzle Room) are being added.
++ Payments are handled through Stripe API.

 ![Alt Text](https://github.com/atokatly/labyrinth/blob/master/app/assets/images/Screen%20Shot%202017-05-30%20at%2010.01.38%20AM.png)